 Naama Tamir Kaplan

-Na'ama Tamir Kaplan, born in Israel in 1984, began her piano studies at the age of 8, alongside saxophone and cembalo studies.
-Completed her M. Mus. degree with Prof. Menachem Wiesenberg and Prof. Yinam Leef, in The Jerusalem Academy of Music and Dance.
-After the Academy, she studied with Prof. Oded Zehavi.
-She is a recipient of the AICF scholarships for 2007-2008.
-On May 2013, her piece ODE LA’EL (“Ode to the Lord”) for oboe quintet awarded with the 1st Prize at the composing competition Klang der Welt, and was performed at the Deutsche Oper Berlin.
-In March 2015 her piece From the Bottom of My Hurt was performed by the pianist Irena Friedland, in the International Women's Day Festival in Riga.
+Composer Na'ama Tamir Kaplan was born in Israel in 1984.
+She began her piano studies at the age of 8, alongside saxophone and cembalo studies.
+Completed her B. Mus degree in composition with Prof. Vladimir Scolnic and Prof. Menachem Wiesenberg, and her M. Mus degree with Prof. Menachem Wiesenberg and Prof. Yinam Leef, in The Jerusalem Academy of Music and Dance.
+After studying at the Academy, she studied composition with Prof. Oded Zehavi.